Quantum sketching protocols for Hamming distance and beyond: Introduction

-For any graph $G$, even testing equality between vertices requires $\Omega(\sqrt{\log |V|})$ bits of classical communication in the SMP model without shared randomness~\cite{Ambainis1996}, so this is an exponential separation for those $\ell_1$-graphs where, for example, $\text{diam}(G) = O(\log |V|)$. $d_G(v,w)$ can be computed trivially using $O(\log |V|)$ bits of classical communication, by sending the labels of $v$ and $w$ to the referee.
-So for graphs $G$ where $\operatorname{diam}(G)$ is close to $|V|$, Theorem \ref{thm:l1graph} gives little or no improvement on the classical complexity.
-One may wonder whether this is simply a limitation of our protocol, but we show that this is not the case.
+For any graph $G$, even testing equality between vertices requires $\Omega(\sqrt{\log |V|})$ bits of classical communication in the SMP model without shared randomness~\cite{MR1427554}, so this is an exponential separation for those $\ell_1$-graphs where $\text{diam}(G) = O(\log |V|)$, e.g.\ expander graphs like basis graphs of matroids~\cite{anari2019log}. $d_G(v,w)$ can be computed trivially using $O(\log |V|)$ bits of classical communication, by sending the labels of $v$ and $w$ to the referee.
+So for graphs $G$ where $\operatorname{diam}(G)$ is close to $|V|$, Theorem~\ref{thm:l1graph} gives little or no improvement on the classical complexity.
+One may wonder whether this is simply a limitation of our protocol, but we show that this is not the case. \begin{restatable}{thm}{3} Given a graph $G$ with diameter $\operatorname{diam}(G)$, any one-way quantum communication protocol that computes $d_G(v,w)$ up to relative error $\epsilon < 1/4$ with failure probability $1/3$ must transmit at least $\Omega(\log \operatorname{diam}(G))$ qubits. \end{restatable}